thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 Christianity offers evidence in the form of historical eyewitness testimony, personal transformation, fulfilled prophecy, the radical claim of a resurrected Savior and the profound implications of an empty tomb.

-## Belief without seeing isn't blind
+## Belief Without Seeing Isn't Blind

 Many things we accept - love, morality, consciousness - cannot be placed under a microscope, yet we know they are real because we experience their effects.
 Christianity doesn't ask for